gonzalolater/ERC20/README.md

-# ERC20
+#ERC20

-Owneable, Pausable y Minteable, Con Quema.
+Owneable, Pausable and Minteable, With Burn.

-No copies este Codigo, Advertencia de Riesgo.
+Do not copy this Code, Risk Warning.